Note: This review will be free of major Finding Dory spoilers. But it will contain Finding Nemo spoilers.

 The climactic scene borders on being too outrageous, yet it is so funny I ended up enjoying it very much.
 The final scene felt a bit forced and tagged on to me.
 They were going for a final moment of poignancy, but it dragged a bit and it ended a little awkwardly.
 But this is a minor complaint in otherwise exceptional story-telling.

-This movie has all the heart of the original just in different form.
+Finding Dory has all the heart of the original just in different form.
 It seems the hardest part of making a sequel is making people remember what they liked about the original but not repeating it in too many ways.
 In that sense, this sequel is among the best I’ve seen.
 I want to watch it again and focus harder on the things the movie is about the next time.
-I don’t know that I’ll ever enjoy a CGI family film the way I did Nemo, but Dory comes close.
+There will probably never be another CGI family film I’ll enjoy the way I did Nemo, but Finding Dory comes close.
 I enthusiastically recommend it.
 If you loved Dory in the first one, you may like this one better.
 But either way, Andrew Stanton has added an epic two-part story to American family film canon.

 ★ ★ ★ ★ ☆

 (Let us know what you thought of it in the comment section below.)

 - Hermione and S.P.E.W.: Biblical Social Justice vs. SJWs and Toxic Charity - November 5, 2019